 - We have handled over 7,000 criminal cases

 We have the knowledge and resources you need to successfully combat the charges being held against you.
-With a reputation for tenacious legal support, we will do everything in our power to bring you the result you deserve.
+With a reputation for tenacity, we will do everything in our power to bring you the result you deserve.

 For a free consultation, contact our office today!
-We know the laws and know defenses we can advance on your behalf.
+We know the laws and the defenses we can advance on your behalf.